 National History Academy Online is a unique college prep summer experience for rising 10th, 11th, and 12th-grade high school students and recent high school graduates with an interest in the history, law, and government of the United States of America.
-We have unlimited scholarships so all may attend our week-long sessions this July.
-Sign up for one week or all four!

 National History Academy offers an inspiring and engaging learning environment.
 Each week, you will immerse yourself in a case developed by Harvard Business School Professor David Moss’s Case Method Institute, delving deeply into major themes of American history like the creation of the Constitution, Lincoln and Secession, Reconstruction, Voting Rights, and Women’s Rights, while also visiting some of our country’s defining historic sites.

 You will engage in rich discussions with other engaged students about significant periods in American history and tie them to the struggles we’re facing now.
 The Academy utilizes a hybrid of formal and informal learning methods through case discussions, virtual site visits, and lectures by noted leaders and scholars.